 Procedures and Tasks: Continue to address the importance of transportation needs for the elderly, individuals with disabilities, and low-income residents in conjunction with ongoing public transit, paratransit, mobility management, and community-based transportation planning activities.

-This task will include assisting organizations that provide community based transportation services to leverage both existing and past partners to create cohesive and communal response to the impacts of the COVID 19 pandemic to at risk populations.
-Staff will provide coordination, outreach, and technical assistance to the local human service agencies including: Berrien County Health Department, Area Agency on Aging, Department of Health and Human Services, mental health, local governments, human service agencies, and community organizations that seek to enhance and extend safe mobility for the area's growing at risk population.
+This task will include assisting organizations to help establish or expand community-based transportation services, including active transportation, non-emergency medical transportation, senior services center transportation, and veteran transportation.
+Staff will provide coordination, outreach, and technical assistance to the local human service agencies including: Berrien County Health Department, Area Agency on Aging, Department of Health and Human Services, mental health, local governments, human service agencies and community organizations that seek to enhance and extend safe mobility for the area's growing elderly and disabled populations.

-Outcome Timeline Analyze MDOT Public Transit Management System (PTMS) reports to monitor the performance of Niles Dial A Ride and Buchanan Dial A Ride for mobility Continuous impaired populations.
-Consult and coordinate with mobility-impaired advocates to develop funding Continuous and project approaches that address access issues Continuous Compile data on obstacles to access and mobility and assist in the preparation of informational materials for community education on access and mobility Continuous issues Create and administer surveys as needed As needed Develop strategies to create efficiencies in transportation services for the Continuous elderly and individuals with disabilities Continuous Assist local sponsors in developing grant applications.
-As Needed
+Outcome Timeline Analyze MDOT Public Transit Management System (PTMS) reports to monitor the performance of Twin Cities Area Transportation Authority for mobility- Continuous impaired populations.
+Consult and coordinate with mobility-impaired advocates to develop funding Continuous and project approaches that address access issues.
+Continuous Compile data on obstacles to access and mobility and assist in the preparation of informational materials for community education on access and mobility Continuous issues.
+Create and administer surveys as needed.
+As needed Develop strategies to create efficiencies in transportation services for the Continuous elderly and individuals with disabilities.
+Continuous Assist local sponsors in developing grant applications.
+As Needed Provide technical assistance to MDOT when needed regarding Statewide RPI As Needed Regional Coordination process and Mobility Planning process.
+As ineeded